The quick process to integrate Pinterest Ad costs and clicks to Wicked Reports lead and sale attribution.

 - Save the Ad

-Congratulations, after you've updated all your Pinterest Ads, all Pinterest ad clicks will have the necessary information the Wicked Reports tracking script needs to track and attribute.
+Congratulations, after you've updated all your Pinterest Ads and/or Shopping (Catalog) Campaign Ad Groups, all Pinterest ad clicks will have the necessary information the Wicked Reports tracking script needs to track and attribute.

 Step #2 Tips: